hannahmypham/Hiking-Project/README.md

 The dataset provides information of 172 trails in this park.

 The columns include: trail names, trail type, distance, high point, elevation gain, difficulty level, whether or not it is family friendly, backpackagle, and crowded.

+## Questions for the analysis
+1. What is the most challenging trail?
+What is the easiest trail to conquer?
+2. How many trails are available all year long?
+3. What trails that are suitable for family?
+4. How many trails that are backpacker friendly?

+## Key takeaway